-Understanding pipe()
+Understanding pipe() in Angular/RxJS

-method is a core feature of RxJS (Reactive Extensions for JavaScript) and is heavily used in Angular for handling Observables.
-It allows you to chain multiple operators (like map
+The pipe() method is a core feature of RxJS (Reactive Extensions for JavaScript) and is heavily used in Angular for handling Observables.
+It allows you to chain multiple operators (like map, filter, catchError) to process or transform data streams in a clean, functional way.

-1. What is pipe()
+1. What is pipe()?

 Purpose: Used to combine multiple RxJS operators sequentially.